North Shore Oahu with Kids: Surf Culture, Shrimp Trucks, and Sea Turtles

 Waimea Bay: Two Beaches in One

-Shark's Cove: The Best Tide Pools on the Island
+Sharks Cove: The Best Tide Pools on the Island

 The name sounds terrifying but there are no sharks.
-The cove is a rocky volcanic formation that creates natural pools and channels teeming with tropical fish, sea urchins, crabs, and the occasional moray eel peeking out from a crevice.
-In calm summer conditions, the water in the protected pools is clear and shallow enough for small children to explore while you sit on the rocks and supervise.
+The cove is a rocky volcanic formation that creates natural pools and channels teeming with tropical fish, sea urchins, crabs, and the occasional moray eel peeking from a crevice.
+In calm summer conditions, the water in the protected pools is clear and shallow enough for small kids to explore while you sit on the rocks and supervise.

-Famous Surf Breaks: Watch, Do Not Swim
+Famous Surf Breaks: Watch, Don't Swim

 Banzai Pipeline